Bylaws

 1. Be polite and respectful, displaying proper etiquette and behaviour as a representative of the Grove.

-2. Faithfulness to the Unity Oath of Dancing Lights Grove.
+2. Faithfulness to the Unity Vow of Dancing Lights Grove.

 3. Payment of Grove dues in accordance with the Schedule of Fees each year.

-1. Rights: Full Members shall have all the rights of a Local Member, plus the following:
+1. Rights: Core Members shall have all the rights of a Guest, plus the following:

-3. If desired, to run for Leadership Council and other offices.
+8. If eligible, run for Leadership Council and other offices.

 2. Expectations:

-3. Contribute and participate in Grove events and discussion; sharing ideas, opinions, and experiences for the betterment of the Grove.
+1. Contribute and participate in Grove events and discussion; sharing ideas, opinions,and experiences for the betterment of the Grove.

 3. Obligations: